adrienfenech/myplatform/README.md

 We start to have a complex application.
 May be it is time to create a new architecture to handle all the new content.
 It is also a good way to spot all the breaking points that we didn't see.

-> It is always hard and long to change a project's architecture, but it is worst to do it when we reaching a breaking point.
+> It is always hard and long to change a project's architecture, but it is worst to do it when we reach a breaking point.
 So let's do it now.

 At the end of this part, you should have 6 unique projects: